mecios01/screen-grabber/README.md

 # screen-grabber

-A multi-platform screen grabbing utility to acquire, modify and save screenshots.
+A multi-platform screen grabbing utility written in Rust to acquire, modify and save screenshots.
 Supports multiple screens.
-Written in Rust